stuckj/subsonic-docker/README.md

 | /var/playlists | Path where subsonic will look for (and store) playlists (by default). |
 | /var/subsonic  | Path where subsonic stores any state and configuration.               |

+## Permissions

+Subsonic will be run by a service user inside the container (subsonic) with UID=1000 and GID=1000.
+The UID / GID are not currently customizable without modifying the Dockerfile.
+The permissions will be set on any directory / volume you map onto `/var/subsonic` so that it is owned by subsonic:subsonic.
+If you are transferring a subsonic installation to this container make sure to change ownership of everything under `/var/subsonic` to subsonic:subsonic.
+You can do this with this command: `chmod -R subsonic:subsonic DIR` where `DIR` is the directory you are mapping to `/var/subsonic`.

+The permissions on any music, playlist, etc must be at least readable by subsonic:subsonic.

 ## Docker run

 Here is an example `docker run` command that you can use to run the container: